zhaoyl18/zhaoyl18.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am first-year Ph.D. student at Princeton University, interested in theories and applications of ML.
+I am Yulai Zhao, a first-year Ph.D. student at Princeton University.
+My interests lie in theories and applications of modern machine learning.

 Education